Dree0313/SQL/06_projects/Student Registration Data Cleanup & Analysis & SQL Drills/ReadMe.md

 (This is the closest stepping stone to your interview question—master this and you’re almost there.)

-📄 README (For Your Project)

-You can copy this into a README.md file:

 Student Registration SQL Project
 📌 Overview